trestoa/LinkJVM/README.md

 #LinkJVM
 *THIS BRANCH IS ONLY FOR BUILDING LINKJVM USING THE KOVAN BUILD SYSTEM.*
 *DO NOT USE IT FOR INSTALLING AND BUILDING LINKJVM ON YOUR LINK!!!*
+*Please change to the no-bitbake for installing LinkJVM*
 ##Java on the KIPR Link

 ##About LinkJVM
 LinkJVM is a Java Environment of the [KIPR Link](http://www.kipr.org/products/link/) and allows the execution of very Java language and acually very JVM supported language such as Scala and Javascript (over [Rhino](https://developer.mozilla.org/en/docs/Rhino).